Manaslu Circuit Trek - 15 Days

 • What are the health requirements for Manaslu Circuit tekking?

-• How many kilos to carry for potter?
+• How many kilos can a porter carry during the Manaslu trek?

-• Is any permission needed for Manaslu Circuit Trek?
+• Do I need any special permits for the Manaslu Circuit Trek?

 • How difficult is Manaslu Circuit Trek?

-• How are the internet and telephone services during the Manaslu Circuit Trek?
+• How are the internet and mobile network services during the Manaslu Circuit Trek?

 • Can I rent trekking gear in Nepal for the Manaslu Circuit trek?